-Compatible infrared reflection sensor breakout boards are available on eBay (some under a dollar).
+Compatible infrared reflection sensor breakout boards are available on Amazon and eBay (some under a dollar).
 Many have both digital and analog outputs.

 The 7 segment numeric LED’s are 0.50″ ArkLED single digit displays.
 They are controlled by an HT16K33 which is a great inexpensive I2C chip that can drive up to 128 LED’s.
 In my previous spectrum analyzer video I demonstrated the HT16K33 in more details.
 I have a large number of LED displays and several HT16K33 boards in my parts bin; otherwise, I probably would have just bought the Adafruit version.

 A push wheel switch will be used to set the motor speed.
 They are also referred to as thumb wheel switches or BCD switches.
 The 2 buttons allows the user to select a value from zero to seven.
 It will provide 7 speed levels and an off position for the motor.
 A good salvage source is old SCSI devices such as external hard drives and tape backups.
 The switch has 4 wires.
 Three are BCD outputs and the forth is a common.